Help for Childcare Providers

 The average annual salary for a home-based childcare provider in California is $33,000.
 A loss of income, albeit temporary, could devastate their ability to provide care and meet personal basic needs.
 Although private childcare providers are eligible to apply for the Paycheck Protection Program and other small-business loans, these programs can’t efficiently and effectively meet the needs of all small businesses across the country.
 And as the Bay Area shelter-in-place order threatens to extend long beyond its originally projected end date, private childcare providers need increasingly more financial resources.

 Home-based childcare providers are a vital resource in underserved communities.
 They are more likely than large centers to provide childcare for:

 Prior to COVID-19, the Bay Area already faced an extreme shortage of childcare.
 As more workers return to jobs outside their homes, more parents may need to place their child(ren) in childcare, whereas they were previously able to rely on schools, after-school programs and summer camps.

-Hosted by Silicon Valley Community Foundation's Center for Early Learning (CEL), the COVID-19 Childcare Project works with trusted partner organizations in Alameda, San Francisco, San Mateo and Santa Clara counties to provide private childcare providers with the following:
+Hosted by Silicon Valley Community Foundation's Early Childhood Development, the COVID-19 Childcare Project works with trusted partner organizations in Alameda, San Francisco, San Mateo and Santa Clara counties to provide private childcare providers with the following:

 - Navigation and technical assistance in accessing federal and state funding through programs such as the Payroll Protection Program and the Economic Injury Disaster Program